-Should any concerns arise in relation to any child in relation to their safety and welfare ---- School will follow the same procedures as outlined within this policy and liaise with the DSL initially.
+Should any concerns arise in relation to any child in relation to their safety and welfare Mawnan School will follow the same procedures as outlined within this policy and liaise with the DSL initially.

-6.11-Online safety (including cyber crime)
+6.11 Online safety (including cyber crime)

-<KCSIE 2022 Part 2 paragraphs 134 and 137 highlights key areas to consider, please include in online safety policy.>
+<KCSIE 2023 Part 2 paragraphs 135 - 138 inclusive highlights key areas to consider, please include in online safety policy.>

-Mawnan School takes online safety very seriously both in terms of our pupils and all of our staff.
-Please also refer to Mawnan School's online safety policy and the acceptable user policy for staff.
+Mawnan School\take online safety very seriously both in terms of our pupils and all of our staff.
+Please also refer to Mawnan School online safety policy and the acceptable user policy for staff.